Juminstock/astar-speedrun/astar/mortal-0/lesson-3/README.md

 # Simple project on Astar using Hardhat

 This project aims to explain how to build and deploy smart contracts on Astar Network locally using Hardhat.
-We'll create a simple project and I'll explain how to configure it to deploy on Astar EVM y Astar zkEVM.
+We'll create a simple project and I'll explain how to configure it to deploy on Astar EVM and Astar zkEVM.

 ## 1. Install Hardhat